 Fear is often the first and highest hurdle standing in the way of healing.

-So today, I’m sharing a framework to help people determine which healing approaches might provide the most benefit.
+So today, I’m sharing a framework to help people determine which healing approaches might provide them with the most benefit.

 Step 1: Breathe.

-Of course, if you decide not to rush into treatment, people may think you’re crazy.
-They’ll assume you’re wasting precious time.
-Gently remind them you are gathering important information and carefully weighing possibilities.
+Of course, if you decide NOT to rush into treatment, people may think you’re crazy.
+Remind them you are gathering important information and carefully weighing options.
 These things will make your subsequent journey much easier and much, much more effective.
 It’s time well spent.